 If you want to run commercial transactions, or process your website’s data online securely, you need an SSL certificate for your website.
-Basically, it gives you the valid encryption for the website – and if you ever wondered what is the difference between domains that have http:// or https:// in the URL, this is it: letter S means that it is a secure, encrypted connection.
+Basically, it gives you the valid encryption for the website – and if you ever wondered what is the difference between domains that have http:// or https:// in the URL, this is it: letter S in https:// means that it is a secure, encrypted connection.
 Most common everyday use for the SSL is in the e-Commerce.

 SSL stands for Secure Sockets Layer.
 It is an encryption protocol that provides communication security over the Internet.
 TLS stands for a Transport Layer Security.
 SSL is a predecessor of TLS.
 Both TLS and SSL are using asymmetric cryptography for authentication of key exchange, symmetric encryption for confidentiality, and message authentication codes for message integrity.